You're reading docs for Nextly Alpha. APIs may change between releases.

 List viewYesNo

-Create/DeleteYesNo (auto-created on first access)
+Create/DeleteYesNo (auto-created on first access; cannot be deleted)

-Access controlcreate, read, update, deleteread, update only
+Access control operationscreate, read, update, deleteread, update only

 Hooks8 hooks4 hooks (beforeRead, afterRead, beforeChange, afterChange)